scottkuhl/DoToo/README.md

 The application is based on [Blazor Web Assembly](https://dotnet.microsoft.com/apps/aspnet/web-apps/blazor).

+- IndexedDB is used as the local database with [Blazor Dexie](https://github.com/simon-kuster/BlazorDexie).

 ## Reference

 These references are presented in a logical order for review from start to finish for gathering a deeper understanding of the code base.
 There is an assumption that you are already familiar with C# and ASP.NET Core.